Ria-K912/QMLHEP/README.md

 ## Completed Tasks
 I have completed the following tasks from the QML-HEP evaluation list:

-- **Task I: Quantum Computing** – Implement a simple quantum operation with Cirq or Pennylane
+- **Task I: Quantum Computing** – First question- Implement a simple quantum operation with Cirq or Pennylane
 a) With 5 qubits
 b) Apply Hadamard operation on every qubit
 c) Apply CNOT operation on (0, 1), (1,2), (2,3), (3,4)
 d) SWAP (0, 4)
 e) Rotate X with pi/2 on any qubit
-f) Plot the circuit
+f) Plot the circuit.
-Implement a second circuit with a framework of your choice:
+Second question-Implement a second circuit with a framework of your choice:
 Apply a Hadmard gate to the first qubit rotate the second qubit by pi/3 around X
 Apply Hadamard gate to the third and fourth qubit